Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Frequently Asked Questions (FAQ)

 Do solar panels work at night?
 No. Solar panels require photons from a light source to generate electricity.
 At night, they produce zero power.
-You must rely on your battery bank.
+You must rely entirely on your battery bank or the grid.

 Will hail destroy my solar panels in a winter storm?
 Most modern solar panels are built with tempered glass and are tested to withstand 1-inch hail at 50 mph.
 While extreme weather can cause damage, standard winter storms are rarely an issue.
 Read our guide on protecting solar panels from extreme weather for more details.